olrunfemi00001/aws/README.md

 # AWS Django Microservice

-A production ready Django microservice that processes background tasks asynchronously using Celery and Redis.
+A production-ready Django microservice that processes background tasks asynchronously using Celery and Redis.
 The project is containerized with Docker, deployed to AWS using Terraform (Infrastructure as Code), and powered by a GitHub Actions CI/CD pipeline.

 ## Features